What is data privacy, and why does it matter?

 How does data privacy affect Australian organisations?

 All organisations operating within Australia need to be mindful of their collection and use of data.
-Different kinds of organisations have different privacy obligations—for example, health services are often held to different standards because of the sensitivity of the data they manage.
+Different kinds of organisations have different privacy obligations — for example, health services are often held to different standards because of the sensitivity of the data they manage.

 There are exemptions for small businesses engaged in non-sensitive data collection, and there are concerns that may be specific to organisations like non-profits, who often outsource their data collection.

-A data breach can be a costly mistake for an organisation, with far-reaching consequences.
+A data breach can be a costly mistake for any organisation, with far-reaching consequences.
 In the search for specific information about your data privacy obligations, the Office of the Australian Information Commissioner is always a good place to start.

 For more information about best practice data management, contact us for a no-obligation chat with one of our data experts.